codetojoy/gists/notes/share/peidevs/website.notes.MAY.2022.md

 ### Overview page

 * Layout looks great
-* I think "Nerd Club" is not very common; it seems jarring for that to have such prominence.
+* I think "Nerd Club" is not very common; it seems jarring for that phrase to have such prominence.
 Consider this: "The PEI Developers Group (aka.
 PEI Devs) is simply an informal group of software developers, web designers, and other techies.
 Some call it, colloquially, *"Nerd Club"*."
 * Prefer "hack events" over "hackathons"
-    - we haven't had a hackathon in a long time, and most of us are completely burned out on them
+    - just FYI, we haven't had a hackathon in a long time, and most of us are completely burned out on them
 * Prefer "LGBTQ2S+" over "LGBT", as mentioned on call
     - reference [here](https://en.wiktionary.org/wiki/LGBTQ2S%2B)
     - I fully support the community but they need a new name